johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 (5:27 - 6:09)
 Ruth: No, that caffeine didn't seem to bother me.

-Alexis; And you also mentioned, and I just want to clarify because I'm not sure if I remember correctly, you did percussion on Dana, which was, was it to help her breathe?
+Alexis: And you also mentioned, and I just want to clarify because I'm not sure if I remember correctly, you did percussion on Dana, which was, was it to help her breathe?

-Ruth: If she had pneumonia or whatever, because she couldn't cough, I had to do the percussion on her chest to like loosen up and get her digestive and that relieved.
+Ruth: If she had pneumonia or whatever because she couldn't cough, I had to do the percussion on her chest to like loosen up and get her digestive and that relieved.

 Alexis: And Dana had pneumonia quite a few times and you nursed her?